 10 of the Best Surf Beaches in the World

-Out of what people consider the best surf beaches in the world, we undoubtedly think Australia has some great surf spots.
+Out of what people consider the best surf beaches in the world, we undoubtedly think Australia has some great surf spots to travel to.

 With beautiful beaches and waves that are perfect for all skill levels, it's no wonder that Australia is a top destination for surfers from all over the globe.